 My goal video recording workflow is one where I can easily sit down and just start recording.

-Before, I would spend an hour doing my hair and makeup (I have complicated hair), then another hour rearranging my apartment to set up the lights and camera.
-Yeah, 2 hours of prep for a 15-minute video. 😬
+Before, I would spend an hour doing my hair and makeup (I have high maintenance hair), then another hour rearranging my apartment to set up the lights and camera.
+Yeah, 2 hours of prep for a 15-minute video.

 Obviously, it was Not Ideal.